dennisappiahALX/vidly_backend/public/readme.txt

-Vidly is an online music platform
+Vidly is an online movie platform